mfem/web/src/high-order-mesh.md

 finite element mesh supported by MFEM can be generated in this manner.
 It only requires a starting mesh which represents the necessary topology of the desired domain and a sufficiently detailed transformation function which can transform each region of that topological structure to its desired shape.
-In deed, this is exactly how MFEM represents high-order meshes by using finite element basis functions and degrees of freedom to transform reference elements to the desired curved elements.
+Indeed, this is exactly how MFEM represents high-order meshes by using finite element basis functions and degrees of freedom to transform reference elements to the desired curved elements.
 However, most realistic domains would present some very